French report calls for more access to Facebook algorithms as Macron meets Zuckerberg

 Next week, the leaders of France and New Zealand will meet tech leaders in Paris for a summit seeking to ban acts of violent extremism and terrorism from being shown online.

-Facebook has faced challenges over privacy and security lapses and accusations of endangering democracy and it came under criticism this week from its own co-founder.
+Facebook has faced challenges over privacy and security lapses and accusations of endangering democracy.

-Zuckerberg said this year that global regulators should take a more active role in governing the internet, but has been vague on what kind of regulation he favours.